bwright70/Guide-to-Legos/Dome.md

 The reason that the dome is dimensioned to a height of #Height(9.7mm) - #Unit(1.5mm) is because otherwise the dome would be an extra #Unit(1.5mm) tall.

-I was initially confused as to why I had made
+I was initially confused as to why I had made the bottom connector points soild.
+Turns out I did have a reason because it breaks if I change it.